jistok/cf-workshop-demo/README.md

-## CF Workshop Boot
+## CF Workshop Demo

 ### Introduction

-This is the Spring Boot sample application for the Pivotal CF Workshop.
+This is demo app for CF workshops, written in Spring Boot.
 It is intended to demonstrate some of the basic functionality of Pivotal
 CF: